SamMajumder/VARUNA/README.md

-# V.A.R.U.N.A. - Visual Analyzer for Regional Understanding of Numerical Atmospheric forecasts
+# V.A.R.U.N.A. - Visual Analyzer for Regional Understanding of Numerical Atmospheric data

 <p align="center">